Adam3004/CampaignApplication/README.md

 * CSS
 ## Presuppositional
 Campaign fund is a variable in each campaign and means how much money was on Emerald account after paying for that one.
+Radius may equals 0.
+It means the campaign is only in the town.